 Woman says she lost $1,885 when Boardman store closed

-A Poland woman claims that she lost her $1,885.81 deposit on a table when Pennsylvania Hill Furniture unexpectedly closed, according to police reports.
+BOARDMAN — A Poland woman claims that she lost her $1,885.81 deposit on a table when Pennsylvania Hill Furniture unexpectedly closed, according to police reports.

 The victim told police on that she put the deposit down July 15.
 She received a call Wednesday and was told that the store was closing and she would not be refunded.